Order processing: the key to efficient operations

 - Order verification and preparation for dispatch: the last picking phase deals with the verification of the units picked, order packaging and transfer to the dispatch area, printing of related documentation, etc.

-The various order preparation phases carried out in an installation can vary depending on the type of product, order preparation method, or the characteristics of each order.
+The various order preparation phases carried out in a facility can vary depending on the type of product, order preparation method, or the characteristics of each order.

 Logistics documentation for order processing